vaofford/Bio-VertRes-Config/README.md

   * [Feedback/Issues](#feedbackissues)

 ## Introduction
 Bio-VertRes-Config contains scripts for generating config files for the pathogen pipelines.
-The examples of scripts included are:
+It includes the following scripts:

 * **bacteria_register_and_qc_study** - Register a bacteria study for import and QC with the pathogens informatics pipelines
 * **bacteria_mapping** - Request the bacteria mapping pipeline to be run for a given dataset that is stored in the bacteria tracking database
 * **bacteria_snp_calling** - Request the bacteria mapping and SNP calling pipeline to be run for a given dataset that is stored in the bacteria tracking database